What is Lent? A Complete Guide by Our Little Roses

-In today’s Christian community there are many iterations of fasting.
-Many people make a vow to fast from things such as negative thoughts, gossiping, social media binging shows on streaming sites, alcohol, and much more.
-New traditions also include adding things to your life for these 40 days such as setting aside time to meditate and pray each day, visiting shut-ins, and doing service.
+In today’s Christian community, there are many iterations of fasting that hold a deeper meaning than abstaining from meat may have.
+Many people vow to fast from negative thoughts, gossiping, social media, binging shows on streaming sites, alcohol, and much more.
+New traditions also include adding things to your life for this six-week season, such as setting aside time to meditate and pray each day, visiting shut-ins, and doing service.

-Giving alms to the poor is another ancient tradition of the Lenten season.
-For many, the money they would have used for an item they are fasting from during Lent is collected and donated to organizations like Our Little Roses whose mission is to Empower and Transform the Girls of Honduras through Education and Love.
-For instance, if you usually drink a bottle of wine on the weekends and are fasting from that, the funds you would have spent on the wine could be used toward providing school supplies, food, or education to one of our girls who have come to our Home from a past full of neglect, abuse, poverty, and trauma.
-This act of charity adds a deeper meaning to the sacrifice you are making by fasting from something you enjoy.
+Giving alms (money or other charitable gifts) to the poor is another ancient tradition of the Lenten season.
+For many, the money they would have used for an item they are fasting from during Lent is collected and donated to organizations like Our Little Roses, whose mission is to Empower and Transform the Girls of Honduras through Education and Love.
+For instance, if you usually drink a bottle of wine on the weekends and are fasting from that, the funds you would have spent on the wine could be used toward providing school supplies, food, or education to one of our girls who have come to our home from a past full of neglect, abuse, poverty, and trauma.
+This act of charity adds a deeper meaning to the sacrifice you make by fasting from something you enjoy.